 It was worth the drive.

 In terms of big seas in this area, I can recall a day when I witnessed the white water being being launched higher above the cliffs than was occurring on 4 May 2016.
 That day was 2 July 2008 when gale force winds and big seas combined to launch white water well above clifftop height.
 The white water rising above the cliffs was clearly visible from the car window on the Great Ocean Road.
-I have posted some photos taken in the area that day on a post on this blog called, descriptively if not imaginatively, ‘Wild weather & a big swell on the coast west of Cape Otway‘.
-But it’s the green water not the white water which excites the surfer.
+I have posted some photos taken in the area that day on a post on this blog: https://southernoceanblog.com/2017/06/28/wild-weather-a-big-swell-on-the-coast-west-of-cape-otway/

 Save for the last photo in this post, I have followed the pattern of wider shot, then cropped detail of the same shot to allow better appreciation and estimation of the size of these waves.

 caused more than one conversation with friends on the west coast as to big swell events in years gone by.
-Of course I was compelled to mention 4 May 2016 at Two Mile.
+Of course I couldn’t leave any such conversation without mentioning the swell at Two Mile on 4 May 2016.

 So here are a few snaps taken on that day.
 How big were these waves?
 I guess the answer depends on which wave-height estimate method you use.
 Many surfers look at a wave with a 20 foot face and call it a solid 8-10 footer.
 But for my money, the distance you fall if you come unstuck on the lip seems a reasonable measure.

 2 thoughts on “Two Mile, 4 May 2016”

 John, yet again, the curious mind is rewarded.
 Thank you for these (relatively) grainy images.
 I cheated, I will admit.
 I took Charlotte’s ruler out and measured the wave face and the brave surfer.
 I feel ridiculous typing 10 metres.
 I cannot imagine surviving if caught anywhere near a wave that size.
 You backed your hunch and thank God you were on terra firma, snapping on the Nikon.